Berkanktk/CyberSecurity/README.md

 Benefits include better security posture, stakeholder confidence, regulatory compliance, alignment with business objectives, informed decision-making, and competitive advantage.

 #### **Developing Governance Documents**
+Developing governance documents can involve the following steps:

 1. **Identify Scope and Purpose**: Define what the document will cover and its necessity.
 2. **Research and Review**: Investigate laws, regulations, and best practices to make the document comprehensive.